ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 - `codes/`: Contains Python scripts for Open Challenge and Obstacle Challenge.
 - `team-photos/`: Images of team members and the whole team.
 - `robot-photos/`: Images of robot from front, back, up, down, right and left.
-- `3d-files/`: STL files for 3D model of the robot.
+- `3d-files/`: IO file for 3D model of the robot and robot's 3d model pictures.
 - `videos/`: Performance videos for both challenges.
+- `pictures/`: Other pictures that used in repository like components pictures.

 ---